-To provide written advice and guidance to end users, that demonstrates (by means of case studies applied to end user data) methods to evaluate reliable estimates of dynamic mechanical quantities and their associated uncertainties, taking into account the various forms that calibration results may take, as well as correlation effects.
+- 1. To provide written advice and guidance to end users, that demonstrates (by means of case studies applied to end user data) methods to evaluate reliable estimates of dynamic mechanical quantities and their associated uncertainties, taking into account the various forms that calibration results may take, as well as correlation effects. - 2.
+To make publicly available validated and tested software for industrial end users to implement the methods described in objective 1.